epccs/RPUlux/Hardware/Schooling/readme.md

 ## ^0  Add defaults on IO Controls

-Controls should have a known defaut so the will do known things when bootloading, powering up, or if the user does not set them.
+Controls should have a known defaut so they will do known things when bootloading, powering up, or if the user does not set them.

 IO8 needs a 10k pull down to be defined as off by default.
 Also add 100k to Q1 zener for leakage current.